mjsipes/layers4/READMEv0.md

 Worth noting: my app loads all of a user’s logs and layers to the client.
 In apps like Gmail or Google where the client doesn’t load everything up front, hybrid/server search makes more sense because keyword search must go to the server anyway—so combining AI + keyword search is appealing there.

 ---

 ## Ideas & Next Steps

-**Why this focus now?** Because I see real value in answering the “AI vs UI” question well.
-Do I focus on this, or on MCP?

-**Current answer:** I spent **\~80%** of my time on the **UI**.
-Evidence of rigidity: I still have big ideas to make the UI better, but I need to spend a few months improving the **pure AI** parts (e.g., researching the **system prompt** and how **tool calling** shapes the user prompt) so I don’t stall on UI polish.
-I promise the UI isn’t done—I have plenty left to build—but it’s time to strengthen the AI side and then loop back. why? because I see lots of value in this question. do i focus on this ore do i focus on mcp?

-current answer: i spent 80% of my time on the ui. evidence for rigidness, i still have amazing ideas for making the ui better, but i need to spend a few months going back to improving on the ai purely partb of the app,(do i need to right now go back to the ai and make the changes i am thinking about? reasearch system prompt and how tool calling makes the user prompt?) so i do not slow to a halt on the ui, but doing all of this so i can go back to the ui because i promise thisis not done, i still have ideas about theb ui i want to do i want to do the following:

 ### AI‑Powered Multiselect